Universal scaling laws and density slope for dark matter haloes: Scales for collisionless dark matter

 \section{Scales for collisionless dark matter}

-Now let's consider the second option: dark matter is still fully collisionless with flat halo core formed by other possible mechanisms.
-In this scenario, due to the collisionless nature, the four-thirds law should extend from galaxy scale to the smallest scale where the quantum effect becomes important (Fig. \ref{fig:7}).
-This extension is more than 30 orders in size, which hopefully allows us to predict the mass, size and properties of dark matter particles (the $X$ particle) from three basic constants, i.e. $\varepsilon_u$, $G$, and Planck constant $\hbar$ \citep[see][for details]{Xu:2022-Postulating-dark-matter-partic}.
+Now let's consider the second option: dark matter is fully collisionless with flat halo core formed by baryonic feedback mechanism.
+In this scenario, due to the collisionless nature and scale-independence of $\varepsilon_u$, the four-thirds law should extend from galaxy scale to the smallest scale where the quantum effect becomes important (Fig. \ref{fig:7}).
+This extension is more than 30 orders in size, which hopefully allows us to predict the mass, size and properties of dark matter particles (the $X$ particle) from three basic constants, i.e. $\varepsilon_u$, $G$, and Planck constant $\hbar$ \cite{Xu:2022-Postulating-dark-matter-partic}.
 Two examples are the critical mass and length scales,

 If this is true, the constant $\varepsilon_u$ might be an intrinsic property of dark matter with a similar origin as Planck constant $\hbar$ for two reasons: \begin{enumerate} \item For fully collisionless dark matter, there exists a unique "symmetry" between position and velocity in phase space.
 At any given location, collisionless particles can have multiple values of velocity (multi-stream regime).
 Similarly, particles with same velocity can be found at different locations.
-This "symmetry" in phase space is not possible for any non-relativistic baryonic matter. \item Due to the long-rang gravitational interaction, there exist fluctuations (uncertainty) not only in position ($\textbf{x}$) and velocity ($\textbf{v}=\dot{\textbf{x}}$), but also in acceleration ($\textbf{a}=\dot{\textbf{v}}$), which provides a potential explanation for the origin of critical acceleration $a_0$ in MOND (modified Newtonian dynamics) \citep[see][for details]{Xu:2022-The-origin-of-MOND-acceleratio}. \end{enumerate} With $\psi(x)$, $\varphi (p)$, and $\mu (a)$ as wave functions for position, momentum, and acceleration, we can write
+This "symmetry" in phase space is not possible for any non-relativistic baryonic matter. \item Due to the long-rang gravitational interaction, there exist fluctuations (uncertainty) not only in position ($\textbf{x}$) and velocity ($\textbf{v}=\dot{\textbf{x}}$), but also in acceleration ($\textbf{a}=\dot{\textbf{v}}$) \cite{Xu:2022-The-origin-of-MOND-acceleratio}. \end{enumerate} With $\psi(x)$, $\varphi (p)$, and $\mu (a)$ as wave functions for position, momentum, and acceleration, we can write